- Find a Trail

 The Minnesota Valley State Trail is used by cyclists, equestrians, hikers, snowmobilers, and cross-country skiers.
 The trail passes through the Minnesota Valley State Recreation Area at its southern end as well as other natural areas along its route.
 Portions of the trail run parallel to the Minnesota River, which means that it is subject to flooding in high-water years.
 Along the trail, you’ll encounter oak hardwood forests, oak savanna remnants, and hillsides and bluffs featuring scenic overlooks of the Minnesota River below.
 Wetlands include floodplain marshes, wet meadows, fens, and lakes.
 Wildlife and wildflowers abound.

 A portion of the trail traverses the Minnesota Valley State Recreation Area, providing access to trails and natural amenities in the Lawrence and Louisville Swamp Units for a more intimate opportunity to experience the flora and fauna within the floodplain of the Minnesota River.
-The historic features of the Jabs Farm site and Little Rapids campsite along the Mazomani Trail within the Louisville Swamp section can be accessed off of the Minnesota Valley State Trail.
+The historic features of the Jabs Farm site and Little Rapids campsite along the Mazomani Trail within the Louisville Swamp section can be accessed from the Minnesota Valley State Trail.

 There are restrooms at the Lawrence Unit as well as in cities and parks along the route.